Floorp-Projects/Floorp/devtools/docs/tests/writing-tests.md

 ### Callbacks and promises

 Avoid multiple nested callbacks or chained promises.
 They make it hard to read the code.

-Thanks to `add_task`, it's easy to write asynchronous code that looks like flat, synchronous, code.
+Use async/await instead.

 ### Clean up after yourself